chrisbuild124/chrisbuild124/README.md

 ### 💼 Recent Experience

 🔧 **Software Engineering Intern @ [SailPoint](https://www.sailpoint.com/)**
-- Developed a MVP for SailPoint to monitor new features being rolled out from 500+ million data points and configured an alert service when new features are correlated with errors per release version, resulting in 50% reduction of debugging and monitoring time for the on call engineers at SailPoint.
+- Developed a MVP for SailPoint to monitor new feature flags being rolled out from 500+ million data points and configured an alert service when new features are correlated with errors per release version, resulting in 50% reduction of debugging and monitoring time for the on call engineers at SailPoint.

 ### Current Projects